cloudmesh-community/book/chapters/msg/graphql.md

 ### Input Types :o:

+:o: TODO: an introduction paragraph is missing

-## GraphQL Query :o:
+## GraphQL Query

-App asks for data from server in form of GraphQL query.
-A GraphQL query can have different fields, arguments etc which is described as follow.
+An application asks for data from server in form of a GraphQL *query*.
+A GraphQL query can have different fields and arguments.
+We describe how to use them next.

-### Fields :o:
+### Fields

-A very simple definition of GraphQL would be asking for speific fields on objects.
-Check following example
+A very simple definition of a query is to ask for speific fields that belong to an object stored in graphQL.

-Query
+When asking the query

 ```graphql
 {